yLong229/yLong229.github.io/_pages/about.md

 - *Dec.
 2024*: &nbsp;🎉🎉 I attended the The 2023 Joint Academic Annual Conference of the Mechanics Societies of Fujian and Jiangxi Provinces and have an oral presentation!
 - *Oct.
 2024*: &nbsp;🎉🎉 I complete the paper about <a href="https://www.sciencedirect.com/science/article/abs/pii/S1270963825001804" target="_blank">triply periodic
 minimal surface (TPMS) structure and bird strike</a> and submit to Aerospace Science and Technology!
 - *Aug.
-2024*: &nbsp;🎉🎉 The paper about super-element condensation method from my friend <a href="https://www.researchgate.net/scientific-contributions/Zhe-Yang-2285984581" target="_blank">Zhe Yang</a> is accepted by Journal of Mechanical Strength (In Chinese)!
+2024*: &nbsp;🎉🎉 The paper about <a href="https://kns.cnki.net/kcms2/article/abstract?v=wGRGwcz8A0d_aYq1cLQqphgGQXqHWOyVTk3NFKu_NiXLAD4D5fK5TzL95yi3IY-LNJQdXyAg9upBIyEoFiKp5WiZMHde1gTCqa0gPBNC9Y14c0stVP4Z94J172xYhwKxLUorRe6btI-2OWo54sKmjsZMrOIM2q2o4eOxZUKvg1DJR6pGq9T6MQ==&uniplatform=NZKPT&language=CHS" target="_blank">super-element condensation method</a> from my friend <a href="https://www.researchgate.net/scientific-contributions/Zhe-Yang-2285984581" target="_blank">Zhe Yang</a> is accepted by Journal of Mechanical Strength!
 - *Jun.
-2024*: &nbsp;🎉🎉 The paper about model updating from my friend <a href="https://www.researchgate.net/scientific-contributions/Jinhui-Li-2245551287" target="_blank">Jinhui Li</a> is accepted by Mathematics!
+2024*: &nbsp;🎉🎉 The paper about <a href="https://www.mdpi.com/2227-7390/12/13/2076" target="_blank">model updating</a> from my friend <a href="https://www.researchgate.net/scientific-contributions/Jinhui-Li-2245551287" target="_blank">Jinhui Li</a> is accepted by Mathematics!
 - *May 2024*: &nbsp;🎉🎉 My paper about <a href="https://www.mdpi.com/2226-4310/11/6/434" target="_blank">multiple bird strike</a> is accepted by Aerospace!
 - *Apr.
 2024*: &nbsp;🎉🎉 I complete the paper about <a href="https://www.mdpi.com/2226-4310/11/6/434" target="_blank">multiple bird strike</a> and submit to Aerospace!
 - *Oct.
 2023*: &nbsp;🎉🎉 I join Aero Engine Academy of China as a research assistant for CAE software development.